sinch/php-sms-tutorial/README.md

 	php name_of_script_file.php

 ##Note About Authentication
 Please note that using basic authentication (as shown above) is only supported in Sinch sandbox applications.
 For production apps, we require that you sign your requests.
-Tutorial coming soon!
+To sign your requests in PHP, take a look at [this tutorial(https://www.sinch.com/tutorials/authentication-php-sinch-javascript-sdk/).